-The research capabilities of the CMROI are distributed into four distinct divisions called Technology Research and Development cores.
+The research capabilities of the CMROI are distributed into three distinct divisions called Technology Research and Development cores.
 The Resource emphasizes clinical translation of its TR&D work and actively collaborates and services ongoing research projects.
 It provides dissemination of technologies and training in their use, including a state-of-the-art whole-body 7T MRI scanner, optical imaging and hyperpolarized gas imaging systems, and software developed at the CMROI.
-While each TR&D is semi-autonomous in their individual research goals, extensive collaboration exists between the four groups as well as within the external scientific community.
+While each TR&D is semi-autonomous in their individual research goals, extensive collaboration exists between the three groups as well as within the external scientific community.

 TR&D 1 – ROTATING FRAME MRI TECHNIQUES, EXCHANGE MEDIATED IMAGING BIOMARKERS